toji/webgpu-gltf-case-study/index.md

 I mentioned before that we'd handled glTF's `"MASK"` `alphaMode` later, and now we're in a great position to do it!
 When using the `"MASK"` mode we want to simply check to see if the base color's alpha is below the threshold specified by the material's `alphaCutoff` property.
 If it is, we call `discard` in the fragment shader to stop the fragment from being rendered.

-We've already passing the `alphaCutoff` into the shader as a uniform, but we only want to actually check against it if the `alphaMode` was `"MASK"`, which makes this another decent candidate for our shader preprocessor.
+We're already passing the `alphaCutoff` into the shader as a uniform, but we only want to actually check against it if the `alphaMode` was `"MASK"`, which makes this another decent candidate for our shader preprocessor.

 ```js
 let code = wgsl`